May 17, 2024

 1. Rendering never happens while the engine executes a task.
 It doesn’t matter if the task takes a long time.
 Changes to the DOM are painted only after the task is complete.

 2. If a task takes too long, the browser can’t do other tasks, such as processing user events.
-So after a time, it raises an alert like “Page Unresponsive”, suggesting killing the task with the whole page.
+So after some time, it raises an alert like “Page Unresponsive”, suggesting killing the task with the whole page.
 That happens when there are a lot of complex calculations or a programming error leading to an infinite loop.

 That was the theory.
 Now let’s see how we can apply that knowledge.